MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Documents may fail on the servers.
 When a document fails on a server, the failure is silent.
 The client is not immediately informed of the failure.
 Indeed, the server might not be able to sense that the failure has occurred until it tries to retrieve the document on a request from the client.
 - The model does not consider the costs of storage or bandwidth.
 These factors vary widely and change rapidly.
 Any conclusions based on specific numbers would become obsolete very quickly.
 However, some possibilities for minimizing or smoothing bandwidth consumption are considered.
 - From time to time, the client may test the copies of documents on servers to ensure that they can still be read and are still valid copies.
 The model supports this process of auditing the collection.
 Audits can be scheduled and performed using a variety of schedules and strategies.
-- If in the process of auditing the collection, a document is found to have failed on a server, the client tests all other copies of the document on all other servers.
-If an intact copy remains on any other server, the client will refresh the failed copy and continue.
+- If in the process of auditing the collection, a document is found to have failed on a server, the client will refresh the failed copy if an intact copy remains on any other server.
 If no other intact copy remains, the document is considered to be permanently lost.
 - At the end of the simulation time period, the model assesses all copies of documents on all servers to determine how many documents have been permanently lost.
 - This entire simulation cycle is repeated a number of times using different values to seed the (pseudo-)random number generator that drives the simulation.
 The numbers from all runs are collected and presented in tabular form and in graphical summaries in the supplemental material.